Top Three Exercise Equipment for Special Needs

 With a little bit of research, you will find there are hundreds of different exercises you can try with your family member who is on the autism spectrum, has Down’s syndrome or cerebral palsy.
 If you want a few tips and exercises to get started with, go to YouTube and type speed ladder drills into the search bar.
 There are plenty of videos filled with great exercises and tips for you and your child to use.

 The best exercises are the ones that your son or daughter is going to enjoy and do consistently.
-The ones we have selected above work for most of our clients in our private training and boot camp programs.
+The ones we have selected above work for most of our clients in our private training and local group classes.
 If you want more information on our services or different types of exercise equipment for special needs, please contact us here.

 Special Strong provides fitness and nutrition for special needs children, adolescents, and adults with autism and other disabilities.
 Through our online training platform, we also provide special needs fitness certification courses for personal trainers and service providers who want to work with autism and other disabilities.